1

 1 temporal) do not represent anything that is real in a physical sense.

-We must conclude that a 4-dimensional sphere is not something real.
+One must conclude that a 4-dimensional sphere is not something real.
 A

-universe based on the 4-dimensional sphere —whether the
+universe based on the 4-dimensional sphere —whether the hypersphere of positively curved space or of negatively

 curved space—

-dimensional geometry and topology when misapplied turns into a
+dimensional geometry (and topology) when misapplied turns into a

 mathematical trick to circumvent the cosmic edge and cosmological